 Wills, Powers of Attorney, Trusts & Probate

 Chris Hadfield and Alison Daly specialise in all areas of Wills, Powers of Attorney, Probate, Trusts and Estate Planning.
 Chris is a member of the specialist organisation “Solicitors for the Elderly”, which also covers areas appropriate to all age ranges.
-Patricia is also a member of “Solicitors for the Elderly” and is additionally a member of STEP, the Society of Trust and Estate Practitioners.
+Alison is a member of STEP, the Society of Trust and Estate Practitioners.

 If you are contemplating making or updating your Will, need help with Probate or are considering a Power of Attorney, Trusts or your inheritance tax position, please contact Chris Hadfield or Alison Daly for friendly, expert advice, and to discuss all your options in more detail.

 For those with mobility problems, Nichols Marcy Dawson LLP has ground floor meeting rooms and we are also able to visit clients either at home or in hospital, if necessary.